brikabrak/unity-nginx-webgl/README.md

 This docker will build an underlying Nginx system.
 There have been no additional features put in place to modify the base Nginx configuration.
 Host machine access will be through `localhost` at the preferred port.

 This is a personal project for helping to test local WebGL builds without additional server costs and is given as-is.
-For more licensing information, please peruse the `MIT License` included.
+For more licensing information, please peruse the `GNU GPLv3 LICENSE` file included.

 ## Usage